Aginix/nestjs-gcloud-storage/README.md

 }
 ```

-### Store a file using a specifig folder/prefix name
+### Store a file using a specific folder/prefix name

 ```typescript
 import {